metaplex-foundation/developer-hub/src/pages/core/guides/anchor/anchor-staking-example.md

 ---
-title: Create a staking program for your mpl-core ollection using Anchor
+title: Create a staking program for your mpl-core collection using Anchor
 metaTitle: Core - Anchor Staking Example
 description: This guide will show you how to leverage the FreezeDelegate and Attribute plugin to create a staking program!
 ---

-This developer guide demonstrates how to create a staking program for your collection using Anchor leveraging the attribute plugin and freeze delegate.
+This developer guide demonstrates how to create a staking program for your collection using Anchor leveraging the `Attribute` and `Freeze Delegate` plugins.
 This approach uses a smart contract for all the logic behind staking like time calculation and management of the state of the asset (staking/unstaking), but the data will not be saved in a PDA, like the standard before Core, but it will be saved on the asset itself.

 ## Starting off: Understanding the Logic behind the program